-Paying your bills leads nicely into knowing your credit score.
+Paying your bills leads nicely to knowing your credit score.
 You should familiarise yourself with what your credit score is, and how you can make it work for you.
-The more you know about credit scores and how to make them work for you, the better you’ll be in making more informed financial decisions.
+The more you know about credit scores and how to make them work for you, the better you’ll be at making more informed financial decisions.
 Head to our Learning Hub to educate yourself on all things credit.

 One feeling you want to avoid is realising that you have been paying unnecessary fees when there are alternatives that are free.
 Don’t pay the lazy tax and look for areas where you can save money.
 Some good places to start are:

 Transaction Accounts – If you are paying fees, there are plenty of no-fee products out there.

 Credit Cards – See if your current credit card provider has a no-fee product you can switch to.